confidential-computing/governance/project-progression-policy.md

 Every Consortium project has an associated maturity level.
 Proposed projects should state their preferred maturity level.
 There are four maturity levels under this Project Progression Policy:

 * Sandbox - projects looking for a foundation with minimal initial resource requirements;
-* Incubation - growing projects that targeting particular growth metrics and looking for resources from the Consortium;
+* Incubation - growing projects that are targeting particular growth metrics and looking for resources from the Consortium;
 * Graduation - projects that have reached their growth goals and are now on a sustaining cycle of development, maintenance, and long-term support; and
 * Emeritus - projects that are approaching end-of-life.